How to conduct ICOs and STOs that conform to US SEC securities regulations;

 Digital currency payments are offered in addition to other payment methods such as debit cards, check, ACH, and wire transfer, at the companies' option.

 We collect KYC information for the issuer, also we conduct AML checks and accredited verifications (where relevant) as a part of our funding platform, automatically, for investors worldwide.

-Rod Turner is the founder and CEO of Manhattan Street Capital, the #1 Growth Capital marketplace for mature startups and mid-sized companies to raise capital using Regulation A+.
+Rod Turner is the founder and CEO of Manhattan Street Capital, the #1 Growth Capital service for mature startups and mid-sized companies to raise capital using Regulation A+.
 Turner has played a key role in building successful companies including Symantec/Norton (SYMC), Ashton Tate, MicroPort, Knowledge Adventure and more.
 He is an experienced investor who has built a Venture Capital business (Irvine Ventures) and has made angel and mezzanine investments in companies such as Bloom, Amyris (AMRS), Ask Jeeves and eASIC .

 Manhattan Street Capital, 5694 Mission Center Rd, Suite 602-468, San Diego, CA 92108.